dapphub/dapptools/src/hevm/README.md

 - `0`: choose the branch which does not jump
 - `1`: choose the branch which does jump
 - `N`: step to the next source position
-- `P`: step previous source instruction
+- `P`: step previous source position
 - `C-n`: step to the next source position and don't enter `CALL` or `CREATE`
 - `C-p`: step previous source position without entering
 - `m`: toggle memory view